 Downtown Parking FAQ

-Why is the Town bringing in a 3-hour limit on downtown parking?
+Why does the Town have a 3-hour limit on downtown parking?

 When is the 3-hour limit in effect?